razor-x/eve-overview/README.md

 The `demo` branch is a full website that will contain real examples and documentation for the included features.
-That branch is automatically built and published by Travis CI.
+That branch is automatically built and published by GitHub Actions.

 Demo site hosted on GitHub pages:
 [io.evansosenko.com/jekyll-and-zurb/](https://io.evansosenko.com/jekyll-and-zurb/).